Information Security Statement

 This statement provides an overview of The Craneware Group’s approach to cyber security.

-Craneware PLC, doing business as The Craneware Group, places the utmost priority on reliable protection of customer data.
+Craneware plc, doing business as The Craneware Group, places the utmost priority on reliable protection of customer data.
 Our promise is to defend against reasonably anticipated threats and hazards, including risks created by unauthorized access, to the security and integrity of sensitive customer information entrusted with The Craneware Group.

 Information Security Policy